-Representation of a Rational number as terminating and non terminating decimal helps us to Squares on grid sheets can be used to produce irrational lengths.
+Representation of a Rational number as terminating and non terminating decimal helps us to understand irrational numbers.
+Let us see the decimal expansion of rational numbers.

+Squares on grid sheets can be used to produce irrational lengths.

 Here are a few examples: